yas46/Cat-click/README.md

 2. cat-click-OO.js
 3. cat-click-MVC.js

 The diffrence is in the design of writing code.
-The JS files evolve from spagetti to OO to full-on MVC.
+The JS files design pattern evolve from spagetti to OO to full-on MVC.